 This monograph on the "Right to Present a Defense" began as a chapter entitled "The Right to Compulsory Process" in the volume "Basic Course for Criminal Defense Lawyers" published by the Bureau of Prosecution and Defense Services in 1980.
-Some of the materials have also appeared in "The Whole Motion Catalog", which I created and which was published in 1988 and 1990 by the New York State Association of Criminal Defense Lawyers and a similar monograph distributed at the New York State Defenders Association 1989 Annual Summer Meeting.
+Some of the materials have also appeared in "The Whole Motion Catalog", which I created and which was published in 1988 and 1990 by the New York State Association of Criminal Defense Lawyers and a similar monograph distributed at the New York State Defenders Association 1989 Annual Summer Meeting and NYSACDL in 2016.
+Available on the Harrington & Mahoney web page, this may be the most widely circulated monograph among defense attorneys.